-The showy nature of the flower and the presence of nectar pits at the base of the sepals suggest that pollen is transferred from flower to flower by insect pollinators, but a focused pollination study has not been conducted. $Fremontodendron\ mexicanum$ is distinguished from $F.\ californicum$ by its orange sepals with basal pits generally lacking long hairs, and shiny black, glabrous (smooth) seeds that lack caruncles (outgrowths) (Kelman 1991).
+The showy nature of the flower and the presence of nectar pits at the base of the sepals suggest that pollen is transferred from flower to flower by insect pollinators, but a focused pollination study has not been conducted.
+Fremontodendron mexicanum is distinguished from F. californicum by its orange sepals with basal pits generally lacking long hairs, and shiny black, glabrous (smooth) seeds that lack caruncles (outgrowths) (Kelman 1991).

-Mexico, with native populations occurring in intermittent drainages with closed-cone coniferous forest and southern mixed chaparral habitats.
+Mexican flannelbush is endemic to southern California and northwestern Baja California, Mexico, with native populations occurring in intermittent drainages with closed-cone coniferous forest and southern mixed chaparral habitats.
 Generally found at elevations that range from sea level to 3,000 feet (1,000 meters), Mexican flannelbush often occurs on alluvial benches consisting of silty loam soils derived from metavolcanic and metabasic bedrock, associated with ephemeral drainages, as well as on the associated canyon slopes (USFWS 2009c).
 This species is thought to be a relict genus left over from approximately 60 million years ago when California had a more tropical climate (Kelman 1991).
 Apparently, at least two historical populations of this species have been extirpated; these were located at Boundary Monument near the coast and in the Jamul Mountains, both in San Diego County (USFWS 2009c).
 In the U.S., this species occurs partially in the BLM's Otay Mountain Wilderness Area and partially on private lands that are part of the historical Otay Ranch property.